How to leave North Carolina residency?

 But moving out of North Carolina isn’t just about physically relocating.
 You’ll also need to take steps to officially sever your ties with the state so that you aren’t taxed as a resident anymore.

-Whether you’re moving for work, retirement, or just a new adventure, following these steps will help make your transition smoother and ensure you won’t have to worry about unwanted taxes from North Carolina.
+Whether you’re moving for work, retirement, or just a new adventure, following these steps will help make your transition smoother and can reduce the risk of unexpected North Carolina tax issues after you move.

 Step 1: Establish a new domicile